CattoDumps/vaccine_tracker_new/README.md

+# Vaccine Tracker - New

-## This needs telegram-send to be configured already.
+> This needs telegram-send to be configured already.
+>
-## Replace the pincodes with the ones you want to monitor
+> Replace the pincodes with the ones you want to monitor

 ##  Install the following:-
 ```bash
 “pip3 install schedule requests subprocess re”
 ```